rwxrob/skilstak/docs/boost/README.md

 ## Boost is not a course

 The Beginner Boost is not a course.
 There is no syllabus, no certificate, no credential, no proof you did anything except your own work, notes, and knowledge.
-There's barely a schedule and and outline and we change that organically as we go through it.
+There's barely a schedule and outline and we change that organically as we go through it.

 !!! warning "Start thinking like a hacker"

     Most people need to get the old, broken ideas about learning out of their heads and start learning and thinking like a "hacker."
 People who require the on-a-plate, tell-me-what-to-do form of education generally do very poorly in tech careers.
 We'll talk more about that during the Boost itself when we discuss the nature of *true* learning.

-## What will we learn?

-Because the Boost is a live, crowd-sourced, learning event, the content is always very organic and changes based on what makes sense as we encounter it.
-Each year is different.
-(See the Overview for that specific year.)

 ## How-to (recipe) format